rohit1901/ts-gen-typeguards/README.md

     - The utility will correctly handle type guards for ``readonly`` properties.
 11. **Any and Unknown Types**:
     - The utility will correctly handle type guards for ``any`` and ``unknown`` types.
+12. **Generic Types**:
+    - The utility will correctly handle type guards for generic types as well as nested generic types as long as the generic type is not a conditional type.
+    - Does not support generating type guards for conditional types, union types, or intersection types.

 In summary, the functions are designed to handle a wide range of type combinations and generate accurate type guards to validate data at runtime.
 The utility aims to provide comprehensive type safety for your TypeScript code by ensuring that the runtime data adheres to the defined TypeScript types.
 To generate type guards for interfaces, type aliases, and enums, you can utilize the provided functions `generateTypeGuards`, `generateTypeTypeGuards`, and `generateEnumTypeGuard`, respectively.

 ## Coming soon:
 - Support for generating type guards for conditional types.
-- Support for generating type guards for generic types.
 - Support for generating type guards for Indexed Access types.
 - Support for generating type guards for imported Interfaces/Types/Enums.
 - Support for generating type guards for classes.